|

 Ables has become the most important man in the history of the priesthood restriction.
 Stevenson’s book is a must-read for LDS scholars and for American historians.

-This book broaches one of the most sensitive topics in the history of Mormonism: the story of the LDS community’s turbulent relationship with the black population.
+For the Cause of Righteousness This book broaches one of the most sensitive topics in the history of Mormonism: the story of the LDS community’s turbulent relationship with the black population.

-Raboteau’s recognition of the different responses of different groups of slaves to bondage is an important corrective to the recent tendency to lump all black experience together, and his comparative approach, extended to include evangelical and non-evangelical Christian denominations in the South, is fresh and instructive.
+Slave Religion Raboteau’s recognition of the different responses of different groups of slaves to bondage is an important corrective to the recent tendency to lump all black experience together, and his comparative approach, extended to include evangelical and non-evangelical Christian denominations in the South, is fresh and instructive.

-Inspired by the true story of enslaved pioneer and Latter-day Saint Green Flake.
+His Name Is Green Flake (DVD) Inspired by the true story of enslaved pioneer and Latter-day Saint Green Flake.
 His courageous cross-country journey to prepare the way for the Saints was integral to the Mormon Migration and the settlement of Utah.
 Awarded Best Film in 10 different festivals, including the Venice Film Awards, the London Independent Film Awards, and most recently, the LA Film Awards.
 A beautiful story full of faith, family, and freedom.

 You can see all of the new titles here.